The Advantages of Using Sous Vide Water Balls

 The water balls on Amazon range from $15 to $20 for about 300 balls.

 You can pick up a pack of 144 “beer” pong balls for around $15.
-Don’t you love they are sell ping pong balls as “beer” pong balls?
+Don’t you love they sell ping pong balls as “beer” pong balls?
 Of course, if you have college kids around, those balls are likely to disappear.

 Of course, these prices and availability change all the time.